-Kauri naturally occur throughout the upper North Island (in the Northland,

-Auckland and Waikato regions, and in parts of the Bay of Plenty); if you're in natural bush and you're in the upper North Island, it's likely you'll be near kauri.
+Kauri naturally occur throughout the upper North Island (in the Northland, Auckland and Waikato regions, and in parts of the Bay of Plenty); if you're in natural bush and you're in the upper North Island, it's likely you'll be near kauri.

 People are the number one way in which the disease is spread, through the movement of contaminated soil.
-As you know, a mountain bike can collect a lot of mud.
-But by carrying out some basic preparation, responsible mountain bikers like you are helping save kauri, along with the rest of the community.
+But by taking the time to clean, and by factoring in kauri dieback when planning your trip, responsible walkers/runners/trampers like you are helping save kauri, along with the rest of the community.